-Thames Tributary the Pool River feeds into the Ravensbourne,
+Thames Tributary Ravensbourne - the Pool River - Woodside

 The Pool rises from a variety of sources in the Norwood area and they flow generally north east.